-- is socially acceptable, - involves a single incident or has occurred over a period of time, - is socially acceptable within the peer group, - is problematic and concerning, - involves any overt elements of victimisation or discrimination e.g. related to race, gender, sexual orientation, physical, emotional, or intellectual vulnerability, - involves an element of coercion or pre-planning, - involves a power imbalance between the child/ children allegedly responsible for the behaviour and the child/children allegedly the subject of that power, and - involves a misuse of power.
+- is socially acceptable, - involves a single incident or has occurred over a period of time,

+- is socially acceptable within the peer group, - is problematic and concerning, - involves any overt elements of victimisation or discrimination e.g. related to race, gender, sexual orientation, physical, emotional, or intellectual vulnerability, - involves an element of coercion or pre-planning, - involves a power imbalance between the child/ children allegedly responsible for the behaviour and the child/children allegedly the subject of that power, and - involves a misuse of power.

-3. Signs of Child on child abuse (child on child) abuse becoming withdrawn and nervous;
+3. Signs of child on child abuse;

 - 3.1 Pupils who are being bullied or experiencing child on child abuse (child on child) abuse may display changes in their normal behaviour, such as:

 - Becoming withdrawn and nervous;

 - Feigning illness;

 - Taking unusual or unauthorised absences;

 - Clinging to adults

-- 3.2 This list is not exhaustive and all staff should be alert to the well-being of students and to signs of abuse, and should engage with these signs to determine whether they are caused by peer-on-peer (child-on-child) abuse.
+- 3.2 This list is not exhaustive and all staff should be alert to the well-being of students and to signs of abuse and should engage with these signs to determine whether they are caused by child-on-child abuse.
 However, staff should be mindful of the fact that the way(s) in which children will disclose or present with behaviour(s) as a result of their experiences will differ.

-- 3.3 Staff should routinely record any behavioural incidents on PASS and raise any matters of concern with their Head of Faculty or the School's Welfare Team, who meet regularly to discuss behaviour and welfare matters, helping to identify any changes in behaviour or concerning patterns or trends at an early stage.
+- 3.3 Staff should routinely record any behavioural incidents on My Concern and raise any matters of concern with their Head of Faculty or the School's Welfare Team, who meet regularly to discuss behaviour and welfare matters, helping to identify any changes in behaviour or concerning patterns or trends at an early stage.